nixworks/public/news/2007/08/18/index.md

 ##### Deutsche Bank Building
 ### [ A fire in the former Deutsche Bank Building near New York's Ground Zero kills two firefighters. ](/news/2007/08/18/a-fire-in-the-former-deutsche-bank-building-near-new-york-s-ground-zero-kills-two-firefighters.md)
-_Context: New York City, Ground Zero, Deutsche Bank Building, firefighter_
+_Context: firefighter, Deutsche Bank Building, New York City, Ground Zero_

 ##### Typhoon Sepat
 ### [ Typhoon Sepat makes landfall in the Chinese province of Fujian after nearly a million people have been evacuated. ](/news/2007/08/18/typhoon-sepat-makes-landfall-in-the-chinese-province-of-fujian-after-nearly-a-million-people-have-been-evacuated.md)
-_Context: Chinese, Fujian, Typhoon Sepat_
+_Context: Fujian, Typhoon Sepat, Chinese_

 ##### Murder
 ### [ Two more suspects are arrested in relation to a triple murder in a Newark, New Jersey elementary schoolyard. ](/news/2007/08/18/two-more-suspects-are-arrested-in-relation-to-a-triple-murder-in-a-newark-new-jersey-elementary-schoolyard.md)